Frequently Asked Questions

 2. Do you delete comments?

 Very rarely.
-However, Chloe reserves the right to delete any comments which we deem inappropriate, including those containing spam, those which are not courteous, those which are offensive, and those which include spoilers.
+However, I reserve the right to delete any comments which are deemed inappropriate, including those containing spam, those which are not courteous, those which are offensive, and those which include spoilers.